The Dream Makers

 The Dream Makers is a 1975 American made-for-television drama film starring James Franciscus, Diane Baker, John Astin, Ron Thompson, Kenny Rogers and directed by Boris Sagal.
 It aired on January 7, 1975 on the NBC television network.

 Plot

-A university professor with big dreams launches a career in the music industry, eventually running his own record label.
-To ensure radio stations play run his recording artists' music he illegally pays off deejays and in doing so runs the risk of destroying everything he's built.
+A university professor launches a career in the music industry, eventually running his own record label.
+To ensure radio stations play run his recording artists' music he illegally pays off deejays and in doing so, runs the risk of destroying what he's built.